Billie Myers: Vertigo (2000)

 In June 2000, Myers released her second record, Vertigo, which featured the single "Am I Here Yet?
 (Return to Sender)".
 The dance remix of "Am I Here Yet?" by DJ Junior Vasquez reached number 1 on the dance charts.
 "Should I Call You Jesus?" was the album's second single and invited controversy because of Myers's frank, honest questions about religion.
 Myers was satisfied with her second record because she was more assertive in the production process and more direct lyrically.
 Billboard called Vertigos collection of songs "a fearless set that intertwines deft pop hooks, wickedly honest lyrics, and vibrant rhythms".
 Background vocals were sung by Elisa Fiorillo and Wendy Wright.

-"Just Sex" (2005)
+Just Sex (2005)

-In November 2005, Myers released a single, "Just Sex", with Artemis Records' Star Struck compilation album.
+In November 2005, Myers released a single, Just Sex, with Artemis Records' Star Struck compilation album.
 One year later, Myers was named the closing act for Los Angeles Gay Pride 2006 and a featured act for New York City Pride 2006.
 She also appeared at the Chicago North Halsted Market Days 25th Anniversary Festival.
-The remix of "Just Sex" reached number 8 on the Billboard Dance Chart.
+The remix of Just Sex reached number 8 on the Billboard Dance Chart.

 Tea and Sympathy (2013)

 Following a soft release to fans in 2009, Myers officially released her third album, Tea and Sympathy, in March 2013.
 Myers discussed the album at length in an electronic press kit video which featured on the official Billie Myers website.
-The album was a commercial failure, selling fewer than 100,000 copies world wide.
-This was her most recent studio album.